snissn/back-goes-backwards/outline.md

 #### **18.1.1 Recap of Yang Meridians**

 - **Pathways and Functions**
-  - Brief review of the six yang meridians and their roles.
+  - Brief review of the six Yang meridians and their roles.
 - **Energetic and Physical Correlates**
   - Connection between meridians, muscles, and movements.

 #### **18.1.2 Breath and Movement Synchronization**

 - **Inhalation and Yang Activation**
-  - Using breath to engage yang meridians.
+  - Using breath to engage Yang meridians.
 - **Exhalation and Movement Execution**
   - Coordinating breath with twists and elongation.